Minimalist MCP server using official Rust SDK for MCP (rmcp 0.3)

-rmcp was updated July 16 2025 – this article looks as how to use the latest custom procedural macro attributes and build a minimalist example:
+rmcp was updated July 16 2025 – this article looks as how to use the latest custom procedural macro attributes and build a minimalist example.
+There are some significant differences to earlier versions and we analyze them here.

 #[tool_router]